If you’re looking to improve your health or immunities, 4Life is worth checking out.

 The 4Life website lists roughly 100 different health-related products.
 Some of its products are for general health, but with such a wide variety of products, many are geared towards a specific aspect of one’s health, such as eye health, heart health, immune system, weight management, etc.

-The company’s core product is 4Life Transfer factor, which works to balance the immune system (similar to Yakult).
+The idea is to balance the immune system.
 This and similar products offered by 4Life work to strengthen the body.
 The company has gotten endorsements from several athletes who testify that the products help them to remain healthy and strong.

 4Life has an in-house team of physicians and immune science experts involved in the research and development of its products.
 Having this team of experts adds credibility to the company’s long line of products.

 However, some have questioned the true science behind the products and are not fully convinced that they work as advertised.
-Of course, there is no proof that the products don’t work, allowing one to give 4Life Research the benefit of the doubt.
+Studies have shown transfer factors to be effective in certain situations, although experts agree that more research is needed.

-If you believe in your skills as a salesperson and have time to dedicate to selling 4Life products, this is certainly a viable option, and there are plenty of tips out there to help you along the way .
+If you believe in your skills as a salesperson and have time to dedicate to selling 4Life products, this is certainly a viable option, and there are plenty of tips out there to help you along the way.
 However, even purchasing products at wholesale could put you into a financial hole if you don’t sell them.
-There’s also the question of choosing which of the dozens of 4Life products you would choose to purchase and subsequently sell.
+There’s also the question of choosing which of the dozens of 4Life products you would purchase and subsequently sell.

 The other option as a distributor would be to sell on a commission basis.
 The commission made depends on the LP (life point) value of the products you sell.
 Distributors can earn up to 64% commission on sales, but like similar companies, getting to that point is not necessarily quick and easy.